statscol/ocr-LLM-image-summarizer/README.md

-# invoice-LLM-summarizer
+# OCR-LLM-image-summarizer

-Invoice| Receipt analyzer using openCV+OCR+LLM
+Testing options to extend LLM capabilities with Langchain Agents to analyze images, this time through OCR systems.

 ![image](./images/analyzer-infra.jpeg)

+- Mainly used for images from receipts, invoices or any similar image with text. eg. a CV (Note: this was originally meant to be used with receipts or invoices)
-- Images were obtained from google images
+- Some test images obtained from google images can be found in `images/raw`
 - A preprocessing module was included for images, (binarization, watermark removal)
 - Pytesseract is used for as the default OCR engine
 - LLM (OpenAI) - LangChain conversational agent which triggers a tool(functions-`AgentType.OPENAI_FUNCTIONS`)